singhsourav930/authapp/README.md

 This command run all projects like front-end and back-end concurrently

-Runs the app in the development mode.\
+Runs the apps in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 Open [http://localhost:8080](http://localhost:8080) to view it in your terminal console.

 ### `yarn web-build`